A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: Invariants and Differential Privacy

-where $\sfP$ is the probability distribution induced by the random seed $U \in \U$, taking $\xd$ or $\xd'$ as fixed. \end{definition}
+where $\sfP$ is the probability distribution induced by the random seed $U \in \U$, taking the input data set ($\xd$ or $\xd'$) as fixed. \end{definition}

-From the perspective provided by the system of DP specifications, there are two possible ways that invariants can naturally be integrated with DP.
-Firstly, one can set $\dX(\xd, \xd')=\infty$ if $\xd$ and $\xd'$ disagree on the invariants.
-(This shows that the formulations of DP which use the Hamming distance $\dHam$ have as invariant the dataset size because $\dHam(\xd, \xd') = \infty$ whenever $\xd$ and $\xd'$ have a different number of records.)
-The second approach for encoding invariants into a DP specification is through the multiverse $\scD$.
-Specifically, for invariant statistics $\bm c : \mathcal X \to \mathbb R^k$, define the \emph{invariant-induced universe function}
+Under this system, there are two ways that invariants can naturally be integrated with DP.
+First, one can set $\dX(\xd, \xd')=\infty$ whenever $\xd$ and $\xd'$ disagree on the invariants.
+Second, invariants may be encoded through the multiverse $\scD$.
+We prefer the second approach for its better interpretability.
+The input premetric $\dX$ is already used to specify the \emph{units} (for example, people, households, or businesses) to which a DP specification provides protection.
+The units of a DP specification are those entities whose records differ between data sets $\xd$ and $\xd'$ with $\dX(\xd, \xd') = 1$ \citep[see][]{bailieRefreshmentStirredNot2026}.
+Overloading $\dX$ to also encode the invariants breaks the connection between a DP specification’s units and its input premetric and leads to confusion when both the units and the invariants are nontrivial---for example, as may occur in survey statistics \citep{drechslerWhoseDataIt2024}.

-and the \emph{invariant-induced multiverse} $\scD_{\bm c} = \{\D_{\bm c}(\xd) : \xd \in \X\}$.
-Either of these two approaches has the same result: it ensures that the Lipschitz condition~\eqref{eqTSatisfiesDPDefn} only bounds the dissimilarity between $\sfP \big(T(\xd, U) \in \cdot \big)$ and $\sfP \big(T(\xd', U) \in \cdot \big)$ when $\xd$ and $\xd'$ agree on the invariants.
-Intuitively, this is the same as conditioning on the invariants, except that a-priori we do not know the realized value of the invariants and hence the DP specification must account for all possible values through the multiverse $\scD_{\bm c}$, rather than conditioning on any one particular universe $\D_{\bm c}(\xd)$.
-As a concrete example, a DP specification for the TDA should guarantee SDC regardless of what the actual value of the US total population count turns out to be.
-As such, requiring the Lipschitz condition~\eqref{eqTSatisfiesDPDefn} to hold for any particular universe would be insufficient, since each universe corresponds to a specific total population count, along with specific values for the TDA's other invariants.
-Ensuring the Lipschitz condition~\eqref{eqTSatisfiesDPDefn} holds for all possible population counts is a key rationale for the concept of the multiverse $\scD$, over and above that of a single universe $\D$.
+Nevertheless, these two approaches---incorporating invariants via $\dX$ or via $\scD$---have the same result: Both ensure that the DP condition (Equation~\ref{eqTSatisfiesDPDefn}) only bounds the `distance’ between the distributions $\sfP \big(T(\xd, U) \in \cdot \big)$ and $\sfP \big(T(\xd', U) \in \cdot \big)$ when the two counterfactual data sets $\xd$ and $\xd'$ agree on the invariants (see Section~\ref{secMultiverseAccommodatesInvariants}).
+Intuitively, this corresponds to conditioning on the invariants, except that a priori we do not know the realized value of the invariants.
+As discussed in Section~\ref{secMultiverseNecessary}, the DP specification must therefore account for all possible values through the multiverse $\scD$, rather than conditioning on any single particular value of the invariants (which would correspond to using a single universe $\D$).